-Join Yeuda Ben-Atar for an in-depth discussion in this video Recording audio in Session view, part of Songwriting in Ableton Live.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Recording audio in Session view, part of Learning Songwriting: Ableton Live.

 Although it's really easy to achieve any type of sound just with using software instruments, there is something unique you can get from recording real world instruments.
 Now let's record some instruments to add some layers to the song.
 I'm going to start with my guitar.
 I'm going to stop the electric piano clip from playing by hitting the stop button underneath the clips.
 This will allow me to better listen to the rhythm and tempo of the song while I'm recording my guitar.
 First I'll make sure the inputs and outputs are visible by using the view selector next to the master track titled with I and O.

 I am also going to hide the return tracks and the send knobs because we don't need them right now and it's going to clear out some log space.
 Now let's make sure that we are inputting from the right input, which in my case, the microphone is connected to input 1 on my interface.
 So I'm going to go to audio from, choose external in and from the second drop down menu I'm going to choose number one.
 Next I'll arm the track to enable it for recording.

 And if everything works, you should see a great out signal which is reactant to the mic picking up my voice, but we still can't hear anything.
 And that's because the monitor state is set to off.
 Meaning that we won't hear anything while recording.
 And if you do want to listen to your installment, set the monitor state to auto.
 Please note, that if you are using a mic that is in close proximity to your speakers, it can create a very loud feedback noise.